jhill1/SEPwC.github.io/_sources/Algorithms.rst

 fewer than 3 occurrences (or in other words with more than 2 occurrences).

 Step 8 is then make the word cloud from the remaining words ("times", "random" and "need").
-We'll not cover that here as it is quite difficult to do graphics in pseudocode.
+We'll not cover that here as it is quite difficult to do graphics in pseudo-code.